 The sensitivity of estimated parameters or other quantities of interest can be calculated straightforwardly.
-The objects of primary interest are often some functions of the parameters rather than the parameter estimates themselves.
-Such objects of interest could for example be outcomes from counter factual policy reforms, optimal policy design or welfare measures.
+The objects of primary interest are often some functions of the parameters, such as counterfactual policy reforms, optimal policy design, or welfare measures.
 The proposed measure can quantify the sensitivity of such model-based results to calibrations.
-In previous research - if the sensitivity of such results are investigated - the most common approach is to recalculate the objects of interest from a change in the calibrated parameters while the estimated parameters remain fixed at their originally estimated values.
-This current approach completely ignores the effect on the estimated parameters and can produce misleading results.
-The sensitivity measure I propose takes the effect on the estimated parameters into account when approximating the effect from changing calibrations, without costly re-estimations of the model.
+In previous research - if the sensitivity of such results are investigated - the most common approach is to re-calculate the objects of interest from a change in the calibrated parameters while the estimated parameters remain fixed at their originally estimated values.
+That approach, however, completely ignores the effect on the estimated parameters and can produce misleading results.
+The sensitivity measure I propose takes this effect on the estimated parameters into account without costly re-estimations of the model.